EU energy ministers meet to discuss Russian gas, sanctions

 The European Commission is working on a sixth round of measures which could include oil restrictions, but Russia-dependent countries like Hungary and Slovakia are wary of taking tough action.

+Habeck acknowledged that losing those supplies could result in a “bumpy” situation for the capital and surrounding region, with price hikes and shortages, but that wouldn’t result in Germany “slipping into an oil crisis.”

+Still, Habeck added, “other countries aren’t so far yet and I think that needs to be respected.”

-The EU’s executive branch could announce it new sanction proposals later this week.
-The measures would have to be approved by the member countries; a process that can take several days.
+The commission, the EU’s executive branch, could announce it new sanction proposals later this week.
+The measures would have to be approved by the member countries - a process that can take several days.

 The energy ministers will also look at what steps to take should Russia ramp up its pressure by cutting gas supplies to other countries.